 Lululemon Men’s Performance Clothing – More Than Just Fashion

-While most guys will say that function and performance is the utmost important item, fashion and style often comes in a close second.
+While most guys will say that function and performance is the utmost important item, fashion and style often come in a close second.
 Not all brands get it right and I have plenty of shirts, shorts, jackets, etc. that sit in my closet because either they don’t fit right or they completely miss the mark in style.

 I’ve been able to test out a few items in Lululemon’s active collection including their Outrun Tank and Short Sleeve Shirt, Surge 7″ Running Shorts, and a pair of ankle socks.
-When brands have such a high focus on style and fashion, I tend to discount them a little on the performance side from the get go, as history has shown us that most fashion focused brands aren’t always the greatest when it comes to performance.
-Contrary to my opinions on fashion oriented brands, Lululemon’s current active line performs with the best of the top athletic brands on the market.
+When brands have such a high focus on style and fashion, I tend to discount them a little on the performance side from the get-go, as history has shown us that most fashion-focused brands aren’t always the greatest when it comes to performance.
+Contrary to my opinions on fashion-oriented brands, Lululemon’s current active line performs with the best of the top athletic brands on the market.

 Lululemon Surge 7″ & Surge 7″ Light Running Shorts – $68

 The Lululemon Surge 7″ Running Short has quickly become a short that has made it into my rotation of running shorts that I love to wear.
 While most running shorts will do okay with distances between 1-5 miles, the longer runs tend to separate the good from the bad.
 I’ve tested the Lululemon Surge 7″ running shorts on dozens of road and trail runs ranging between 5-10 miles, some track practices, and longer distances such as trail marathons where you’re out for 4+ hours.
-Through all my testings, I’ve had mostly good results with the exception of a run or two where I had chaffing in the inner thigh.
+Through all my testings, I’ve had mostly good results with the exception of a run or two where I had chafing in the inner thigh.